catfacedck/Freebsd-Acer-Nitro-Laptops-AN515-5158-XXX-/README.md

 ### **_Step-by step install procedure for mousepad and webcam:_**

-Typically these laptops are delived with Windows 11 installed on an internal 500 GB or 1 GD drive.
-Read the handbook to do a zfs root install.
+Typically these laptops are delived with Windows 11 installed on an internal 500 GB or 1 GB drive.
+Read the handbook, do a zfs root install on a different drive partition or a second drive.
+Both options require the use of rEFind https://www.rodsbooks.com/refind/ for booting.

 1) Add the following content to /etc/sysctl.conf, /boot/loader.conf, and /etc/rc.conf as a baseline.